-- 3.3.7 The next step has been to review the remaining junctions against the Teletrac Navman (previously TrafficMaster) plots and the location of the development within the Local Plan Growth Scenario.
-These plots do not specifically show congestion and are based on link speeds during the peak periods, this gives an indication of junctions that may have issues but other external factors such as school drop off traffic or deliveries could influence link speeds. - 3.3.8 Following a review of the location of the development sites and the Teletrac Navman (previously Traffic Master), plots, three additional junctions have been identified, numbered 23, 24 and 27 in the table.
-The full list of junctions that are to be modelled are summarised within Table 3-2, and are shown on Figure 3-1 and 3-2.
+3.3.12 The next step has been to review Teletrac Navman (previously TrafficMaster) plots and the location of the development within the Local Plan Growth Scenario to identify any additional junctions for consideration.
+These plots are shown in Figures 3-1 and 3-2 for the AM and PM peak respectively.
+Whilst these plots do not specifically show congestion and are based on link speeds during the peak periods, this gives an indication of junctions that may have issues but other external factors such as school drop off traffic or deliveries could influence link speeds.